 The low-FODMAP diet is rising in popularity, but unlike most diets, its end goal isn’t weight loss.
 Before you jump on the FODMAP wagon though, what’s most important is to assess whether this diet is for you.
 Otherwise, you’re giving up nutrient-rich foods for no reason, which would be a shame to both your taste buds and your body!

-What exactly is SIBO?
 SIBO is when bacteria takes over your small intestine.
-The small intestine is where food intermingles with digestive juices, and the nutrients are absorbed into the bloodstream.
+The small intestine is where food intermingles with digestive juices and the nutrients are absorbed into the bloodstream.
 Bacterial overgrowth ends up interfering with the digestive and absorption process when food passes through.
 As a result of SIBO, the malabsorption of nutrients like fat-soluble vitamins (Vitamin A, D, E, K) and iron can quickly become a problem.
-Poor nutrient absorption is a symptom commonly associated with IBS (irritable bowel syndrome) and may even lead to damage of the stomach lining.
+A symptom commonly associated with IBS (irritable bowel syndrome) is poor nutrient absorption and it may even lead to damage of the stomach lining.

-How do you know if you have SIBO?
-One way is to see your doctor about any GI symptoms and to ask about a breath test or any other diagnostic tests that they deem most reliable since some breath tests have been known to have false negative results.
+One way is to see your doctor about any GI symptoms and ask about a breath test or any other diagnostic tests that they deem most reliable since some breath tests have been known to have false negative results.

 Fermentable (easily broken down by bacteria in your digestive system)